vachxn/re-Adventure/README.md

 ## Audio

-game audios are from pixabay.com
+Game audio files are from pixabay.com

+## Sprites

+The game sprites are **free to use** in your own projects with attribution.
+If you use these sprites, please credit this repository (https://github.com/non-npc/re-Adventure).

 ## License